Selangor Turf Club

-Selangor Turf Club is a horse racing track located in Serdang, Selangor, Malaysia.
-It is one of three horse racing courses in the country; the other two are in Ipoh, Perak and Penang.
+Selangor Turf Club is a horse-racing track and cricket ground located in Serdang, Selangor, Malaysia.
+It is one of four horse-racing courses in the country; the other two are in Ipoh, Perak, Penang and Kuching, Sarawak.

 History

 Selangor Turf Club was founded in 1896.
-For nearly a century, races were conducted at Ampang Road, which is today the site of Petronas Twin Towers.
+For nearly a century, races were conducted at Ampang Road, which is today the site of Petronas Twin Towers, the world's tallest twin skyscrapers.

-In 1993 the Club relocated to its present site in Serdang while its previous Ampang Road racecourse made way for the KLCC/Petronas Towers project.
+In 1993, the Club relocated to its present site in Serdang while its previous Ampang Road racecourse made way for the KLCC/Petronas Towers project.

 Triple Crown Series

 The Selangor Turf Club Triple Crown race series comprises the three Malaysian Group 1 races run at Selangor throughout the year.